 If you’re not familiar with this topic or research some online forums, you’ll likely wonder why you just can’t use composition.
 So instead of inheriting from some class that you don’t want to make that relationship public, you instead declare a member variable in your class of the other base class.
 This is called composition and will be the topic of another episode.

-Effectively, private inheritance and protected inheritance give you a new type of relationship.
+Effectively, private inheritance and protected inheritance gives you a new type of relationship.
 Instead of the public IS-A relationship, you can think of this new relationship as an IS-IMPLEMENTED-AS relationship.

 Inheriting gives you three main benefits that you don’t get with composition: